williamcoryell/GOOD/README.md

 ```

 3. Install Dependencies

 Ensure you have pip installed, then run:
 ```bash
 pip install -r requirements.txt
 ```
+If requirements.txt is not present, manually install needed packages such as Flask, transformers, torch, etc.

 4. Download or Prepare Data
 Make sure data.pkl and my_list.json are in the root directory.
 If not, generate or obtain these files according to project needs.